JustinHorn/joyofcode/features.md

 setCount of ... in feed

+- comment is link
-- give projects their individual page
+- description only on the project page
 - give projects a longer description with line-breaks 18:00 today
 - allow users to follow && message each other
 - allow users to check their past behaviour